OceanBase logo

 oat

-5. Start the container of the target OAT version by using the data mount directory.
+5. Start the container of the target OAT version using the data mount directory.

-Here, <data_dir> is the data mount directory of OAT.
+Here, <data_dir> is the OAT data mount directory.

 Example:

-To start the container of OAT V4.3.2 by using the data mount directory:
+Start the OAT V4.3.2 container using the data mount directory.

 docker run -d --name oat --net host -v /data_dir:/data --restart on-failure:5 xxx/oceanbase/oat:4.3.2_20250605_arm